fermo-metabolomics/fermo_core/README.md

 ## Documentation

-The official documentation can be found [HERE](https://fermo-metabolomics.github.io/fermo_docs/).
+The high-level documentation can be found [HERE](https://fermo-metabolomics.github.io/fermo_docs/).

+For the Sphinx-generated library documentation, see [HERE](https://fermo-metabolomics.github.io/fermo_core/).

 ## System Requirements